This website is free and supported by readers. This post may contain affiliate links. Read the disclosure for more info.

 I have been thinking about writing something on money management, I just didn’t know where to start.
-Of course, I am an amateur on this topic, I am just sharing materials I have learned.
+Of course, I do not claim as an expert on this topic, I am just sharing materials I have learned.

 Let’s take an example, risk amount $100, profit target $30.

 As you can see, with this risk-reward ratio, you will need a system/methodology that gives 80% accuracy in order for you to be profitable.

 A system with over 80% accuracy?

 Well, I believe it does exist, but I have no luck to see it so often.
 Most of the time, I will be happy if my system gives me over 60% accuracy or sometimes, just around 55% accuracy.

 This time, I am risking 1 R in order to earn just 1.5 R (risk $10, to earn $15).

 Here is the result.

 Basically, it is just like a coin tossing game, I need 50% accuracy in order to be profitable.